-I’ve decided to dedicate much of the rest of this month focusing on graduate schools, specifically the much loved and vilified graduate degree, the MBA.
-The deadline for round 1 applications is fast approaching, and I’ve come up with a $1,000 giveaway that any aspiring MBA applicant, PhD applicant, or grad school applicant for that matter may be interested in receiving.
-Hence, feel free to spread the word and stay tuned!
-For now, let’s start off with a layup as to why getting your graduate degree is a good idea, if you want to make more money.
+I’ve decided to dedicate time this month on graduate schools, specifically the much loved and vilified graduate degree, the MBA.
+Let’s start off with a layup as to why getting your graduate degree is a good idea, if you want to make more money.

 |Education||Profile Count||% of Pop.||Median Net Worth|

 |Masters, professional, doctoral degree||901||28.87 %||$193,761|

 |Total Reporting Users: 2900|

 Graduate School = Higher Net Worth

 Someone with a graduate degree averages a net worth 160% more than someone with a bachelors degree.